 Welcome back to the next chapter in my intermittent fasting story.
 If you are new here, let me get you up to speed real quick.

 Earlier this year, I started focusing on small ways to improve my health and wellness.
-Every month, my goal is to take a series of small, actionable steps to enhance my overall wellness and make a difference in my health.
+Every month, my goal is to take a series of small, actionable steps to enhance my overall wellness and make a difference in my health and energy levels.